dcuartielles/temperature_chamber/docs/docs.md

-# Arduino Temperature Chamber
+# Temperature Chamber Communicaton Protocol

-## Description
-The goal of the Temperature Chamber is to create a standardised mechanism as well as a benchmark to measure boards against.
-The chamber is a tool for answering questions like "How long can a board operate at 60°C before failure?"
-It prioritizes accessibility and replicability by using cost-effective, off-the-shelf components.
+The communication protocol is JSON based.
+It includes standards for sending and receiving pings and handshakes, sending commands, receiving updates for test status & machine state as well as queueing and running defined benchmark tests and custom tests.

 ## Tests
 To send tests from the Python application to be queued and run in the Temperature chamber, the user uploads a json file with meta data for the tests.
 The meta data consists of: